-There are no proposed transactions that will materially affect the performance of the Corporation.
-However, as is typical of the gold exploration sector, Unigold's Management is continually reviewing potential property acquisition, investment, and joint venture transactions and opportunities.
+There are no other proposed transactions that will materially affect the performance of the Corporation.
+However, as is typical of the gold exploration sector, Unigold's Management is continually reviewing potential property acquisition, investment, and joint venture transactions and opportunities in order to expand the Corporation's asset base.

-11. Significant Accounting Judgments and Estimates
+12. Significant Accounting Judgments and Estimates